Manage Catalyst SD-WAN Security Objects and Security Profiles

 VPN

 Choose to configure zones with zone type as VPN.
 Add the VPNs to the zones from the drop-down list.
-The options are:
+Available options include:

 • Payment Processing Network